jadpole/jadpole.github.io/_drafts/2015-07-31-type-system.md

 The talk is going to be about Rust; more specifically, about medium-to-advanced type-system business, such as dynamic dispatch, phantom types and higher-order functions.
-While doing so, I'd like to share some methods of visualizing how the different parts of Rust's type-system fit together.
+While doing so, I'd like to share some methods to visualize how the different parts of Rust's type-system fit together.

 And I thought that I would tackle that last part right now.